AAABioInfo/repo/W4/readme.txt

   i.
 Create a bash script called identifyCrisprSite.sh         ---Done---

   ii.
 For each gene inside the exomename_topmotifs.fasta files,
-          a. identify a suitable CRISPR site.
+          a. identify a suitable CRISPR site. ---Done---
           b.
-Find sequences that contain “NGG”, where “N” can be any base, that has at least 20 basepairs upstream.
+Find sequences that contain “NGG”, where “N” can be any base, that has at least 20 basepairs upstream. ---Done---

                   Example of upstream: ATGAACGTCTGTAAGAACTGCGGATCTGTCA
                   (Everything left of CGG is upstream of the DNA)
           c.
-Output suitable candidates (headers and sequences) to a new file called exomenames_precrispr.fasta
+Output suitable candidates (headers and sequences) to a new file called exomenames_precrispr.fasta ---Done---

 5.